SkivHisink/GitGif/README.md

 1. Record a video of the process;

-2. Upload video to the site https://www.img2go.com/ru/convert-video-to-gif ;
+2. Upload video to the site https://www.img2go.com/en/convert-video-to-gif ;

-3. Download gif;
+3. Download */gif;

 4. Place it in the public domain on the website https://giphy.com/;